-ANNEX 2 Checklist of Information Requirements introduced in the 2016 Report
+ANNEX 2 Checklist of Certain Information Requirements in the Report

-The new information requirements introduced in the 2016 Report are listed in the checklist below.
-The checklist is designed to assist filers in gathering the required information to complete the report.
+The checklist below is designed to assist filers in gathering certain of the required information to complete the report.

-All issuers Most recent previous legal name (if issuer's name has changed in last 12 months) □ Website of issuer (if issuer has one) and underwriter (if underwriter has one and is not a registrant) □ Legal entity identifier (if issuer has one) □ Firm NRD number for underwriter □ CUSIP numbers of securities distributed (if applicable) Details about the distribution (number of purchasers and total amount raised) by jurisdiction and prospectus exemption relied on List of (and if required to be filed with or delivered to the Ontario Securities Commission, electronic copies of) all offering materials required to be filed with or delivered to the securities regulatory authority or regulator for distributions in Saskatchewan, Ontario, Québec, New Brunswick or Nova Scotia NRD number of registrant compensated (if applicable) Whether person compensated facilitated distribution through funding portal or internet-based portal Description of terms of any deferred compensation Relationship of person compensated to issuer or investment fund manager (connected with issuer or investment fund manager/insider/director or officer/employee/none of the above) Schedule 1 (non-public) □ Email address of purchaser (if provided by purchaser) □ Specific prospectus exemption relied on to distribute securities to each purchaser 2 □ Identification of whether purchaser is a registrant or insider 3
+All issuers Most recent previous legal name (if issuer's name has changed in last 12 months) Website of issuer (if issuer has one) and underwriter (if underwriter has one and is not a registrant) Legal entity identifier (if issuer has one) Firm NRD number for underwriter CUSIP numbers of securities distributed (if applicable) Details about the distribution (number of purchasers and total amount raised) by jurisdiction and prospectus exemption relied on List of (and if required to be filed with or delivered to the Ontario Securities Commission, electronic copies of) all offering materials required to be filed with or delivered to the securities regulatory authority or regulator for distributions in Saskatchewan, Ontario, Québec, New Brunswick or Nova Scotia NRD number of registrant compensated (if applicable) Whether person compensated facilitated distribution through funding portal or internet-based portal Description of terms of any deferred compensation Relationship of person compensated to issuer or investment fund manager/insider/director or officer/employee/none of the above) Schedule 1 (non-public) ☐ Email address of purchaser (if provided by purchaser) ☐ Specific prospectus exemption relied on to distribute securities to each purchaser ☐ Identification of whether purchaser is a registrant or insider ☐ Name of person compensated for the distribution for each purchaser

-2 Refer to question 21.1 in Annex 3 for additional guidance.
+&lt;sup>3 Refer to question 21.1 in Annex 3 for additional guidance.

-3 Relief was provided from the requirement to disclose whether a purchaser is a registrant or an insider of the issuer if one or more of the following apply:
+&lt;sup>4 Filers are not required to disclose whether a purchaser is a registrant or an insider of the issuer if any of the following apply: (a) the issuer is a foreign public issuer;

-(a) the issuer is a foreign public issuer,
+(b) the issuer is a wholly owned subsidiary of a foreign public issuer;